Letting Grace Write The Narrative of Your Life

 When I thought back on it recently, the Lord spoke something to me and suddenly it made sense.

-She wasn't able to give her kids grace because she herself did not have it
+She wasn't able to give her kids grace because she herself did not have it.

 Now, this is not a parenting blog, so I won't get too deep into this, but here's how this tends to play out...

-If you're a helicopter parent, maybe it's because you believe that what you do is never sufficient.
-Maybe you deal with regret for past mistakes, and now you run your affairs like a military sergeant whipping yourself and others into shape, but you feel this is necessary to accomplish important tasks.
-You get things done, but other people find it constricting.
+Maybe you deal with regret for past mistakes, and now you run your affairs like a military sergeant whipping yourself and others into shape — measures you feel are necessary to accomplish important tasks.

-Some swing all the way on the other side of the pendulum.
-An apathetic parent, fails to show a child enough attention to make them feel loved, and it is because love and care is distant from them
+An apathetic parent, fails to show a child enough attention to make them feel loved, and it is because love and care is distant from them.

-This Isn't Just About Parenting
+This Isn't About Parenting

 It helps us understand human nature, and how the way we view God and our relationship with Him totally affects how we treat others.

-There are so many reasons why it is important to have a relationship with God - I literally couldn't count them all if I tried - but this is one of them.
+There are so many reasons why it is important to have a relationship with God - I literally couldn't count them all if I tried - but this is one of them!

 Other people may be actively damaged by the fact that you are damaged.

-And we tend to treat others how we have been treated.
+Because we tend to treat others how we have been treated.

 Knowing that we have to have grace to give it allows us to understand and empathize with people who don't show us grace.